Position

 Responsibilities:

-• Educate patients and their families on respiratory care procedures and the use of respiratory equipment.
+• Educate patients and their families about respiratory diseases, therapeutic procedures and the use of equipment.

 Qualifications

-• Associate's degree in Respiratory Care or a related field.
+• Associate's degree in Respiratory Care from an accredited program.

-• Strong knowledge of respiratory care procedures, equipment, and patient assessment techniques.
+• Strong knowledge of respiratory care equipment and techniques.

 Is becoming a Respiratory Care Technician a good career path?